hypeproxy/hypeproxy-dotnet/README.md

-# ⚠️ Work in Progress: This library cannot currently be used.
+# ⚠️ WIP: This library cannot currently be used.

 <p align="center">
   <p align="center">